ifeoluwak/api-type-gen/README.md

 ## Limitations

 Cannot generate enums.
-This would require comparisons of the response from the same api call.
+This would require comparisons of each of the response fields from the same api call.

 Cannot extend type from different type files.
 If the response from a call contains object that is similar to another type in another file, it cannot extend it.
 A new type will be generated in the new file.

-Cannot give custome file names or type names.
+Cannot give custom file names or type names.
 File name and type name is solely based on the name of the api method.

 This library only serves to help you get started quickly and reduce time spent adding types to api calls.
 It does not solve all your type problems.